-We have accepted Dr Martin Mahner’s offer to present a talk on tests of paranormal claims undertaken by GWUP, the German skeptical organisation.
+Dr Martin Mahner has accepted our suggestion to present a talk on tests of paranormal claims undertaken by GWUP, the German skeptical organisation.
 He is a biologist and philosopher of science and is GWUP’s Head of the Centre for Science and Critical Thinking.

 Emeritus Professor Edzard Ernst, formerly Professor of Complementary Medicine at the University of Exeter, has accepted our invitation to give a presentation on integrative medicine.